tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 The transmission overhead in TLS 1.3 is largely contributed to by two factors, :
-- by the negotiation of algorithm parameters, and extensions,  as well as
+- the negotiation of algorithm parameters, and extensions,  as well as
-- by the exchange of certificates.
+- the exchange of certificates.

 TLS 1.3 supports different credential types and modes that are impacted differently by a compression scheme.
 For example, TLS supports